XinyuanLyu/xinyuanlyu.github.io/Transcript.md

 ## Computer Science
 - Introduction to Computing (C) A
 - Introduction to Deep Learning A+
-- Advanced topics in Deep Learning Ongoing
+- Advanced topics in Deep Learning A+
-- Introduction to Natural Language Processing Ongoing
+- Natural Language Processing A+
+- Advanced topics in Computer Science: LLM (Ongoing)

 ## Data Science or Econometrics
 - Econometrics A+